hn-yu/hn-yu/README.md

 - Nanoparticle/Surface/Lattice Sturcture
 - AI for Energy Science

-I'm open to ideas.
+I'm open to ideas, both theoretical and exprimental.
 If you want to collaborate with me, you know what to do ;)